 Two key federal court opinions, Martin v.
 Boise and Blake v.
 Grants Pass, have significantly impacted the traditional manner in which cities regulate their public property.
 In addition to these two pivotal cases, the Oregon Legislature enacted HB 3115 during the 2021 legislative session as an attempt to clarify, expand, and codify some of the key holdings within the court decisions.
 An additional piece of legislation, HB 3124, also impacts the manner in which cities regulate public property in relation to its use by persons experiencing homelessness.
 And, as the homelessness crisis intensifies, more legal decisions that directly impact how a city regulates its public property when it is being used by persons experiencing homelessness are expected.
-Some of these pending cases will seek to expand, limit, or clarify the decisions reached in Martin and Blake; other pending cases seek to explain how the well-established legal principle known as State Created Danger applies to actions taken, or not taken, by cities as they relate to persons experiencing homelessness.
+Some of these pending cases will seek to explain how the well-established legal principle known as State Created Danger applies to actions taken, or not taken, by cities as they relate to persons experiencing homelessness.